zaps166/QMPlay2/README.md

 #QMPlay2 - QT Media Player 2

 >QMPlay2 is a video and audio player.
 It can play all formats supported by FFmpeg, libmodplug (including J2B and SFX).
-It also supports Audio CD, raw files and Rayman 2 music.
+It also supports Audio CD, raw files, Rayman 2 music and chiptunes.
 It contains YouTube and Prostopleer browser.

 ##Instalation